Best Putter for Beginners 2025 (Our Top Picks After Testing)

 For high handicappers and beginners, mallet putters offer the most forgiveness.
 A mallet is a high MOI putter, helping new golfers keep the face square throughout the putting stroke.

-Because of its size, shape, and weight, the mallet is a great putter for beginners, helping them find better consistency, preventing bouncing and skipping after impact, plus allowing for contact from the sweet spot for a more consistent roll.
+Due to its size, shape, and weight, the mallet is an ideal putter for beginners, helping them achieve better consistency, prevent bouncing and skipping after impact, and allow for contact from the sweet spot for a more consistent roll.

 The best putters for beginners provide exceptional feel, dependable ball speed, and the correct loft technology to help produce better forgiveness.